 Website: http://calendar.engineering.queensu.ca

 A limited number of Engineering courses are open to Arts and Science students.
-See the Academic Programs section 7.a. for the regulations concerning the courses that may be counted towards a degree in Arts and Science.
+See the Academic Programs section 7.a. for the regulations for further information.

 Faculty of Health Sciences